Linear Model and Extensions: Weighted least squares

-where $y_{*i} =w_{i}^{1/2}y_{i}$ and $x_{*i} =w_{i}^{1/2}x_{i}$.
-So WLS is equivalent to the OLS with transformed variables, with the weights inversely proportional to the variances of the errors.
+So the WLS is equivalent to the OLS with transformed variables, with the weights inversely proportional to the variances of the errors.
 By this equivalence, WLS inherits many properties of OLS.
 See the problems in Section \ref{sec::homework-problems} for more details.

 Analogous to OLS, we can derive finite-sample exact inference based on the generalized Normal linear model: